inferadb/control/docs/overview.md

 ### Multi-Tenancy Isolation Guarantees

-The Management API is designed as a **true multi-tenant SaaS platform** supporting thousands of organizations with complete isolation:
+Control is designed as a **true multi-tenant SaaS platform** supporting thousands of organizations with complete isolation:

 **1. Data Isolation (Storage Layer)**:

 - **FoundationDB keyspace partitioning**: All organization data prefixed with `orgs/<org_id>/`
 - **Vault data isolation**: Each vault has independent keyspace at `vaults/<vault_id>/`
-- **@server isolation**: Server API enforces vault-level isolation with `vault_id` prefix on all operations
+- **@engine isolation**: Engine API enforces vault-level isolation with `vault_id` prefix on all operations
 - **No shared data**: Organizations cannot access or enumerate other organizations' data
 - **Index isolation**: Global indexes (email, passkey credentials) use opaque identifiers with no organization leakage